AmeiyAcharya/ImgClassf01/README.md

 This project focuses on classifying images as either happy or sad using deep learning techniques.
 The code provided utilizes the TensorFlow library in Python to build and train a convolutional neural network (CNN) model for image classification.

+**Do go through the MethodsLearnt file to check out some documentation-level explanations!!**

 ## Table of Contents
 1. [Load Data and Setup](#load-data-and-setup)
 2. [Preprocessing](#preprocessing)